benkehoe/aws-sso-util/README.md

 # aws-sso-util
-## Making life with AWS SSO a little easier
+## Making life with AWS IAM Identity Center (formerly AWS SSO) a little easier

-[AWS SSO](https://aws.amazon.com/single-sign-on/) has some rough edges, and `aws-sso-util` is here to smooth them out, hopefully temporarily until AWS makes it better.
+[IAM Identity Center](https://aws.amazon.com/single-sign-on/) (formerly AWS SSO) has some rough edges, and `aws-sso-util` is here to smooth them out, hopefully temporarily until AWS makes it better.

-You can read a primer on AWS SSO [here](docs/primer.md).
+You can read a primer on IAM Identity Center [here](docs/primer.md).
+Note that because it was originally called AWS SSO, field names in configuration and APIs will continue to have "SSO" in them, rather than Identity Center.

 `aws-sso-util` contains utilities for the following:
 * Configuring `.aws/config`